About the Program

 Engineering Core Requirement:

 A student must take no fewer than seven (7) 500+ level courses (no fewer than 21 credit hours) from the department’s graduate programs in mechanical engineering and bioengineering (excluding ME 518--see Advanced Mathematics Requirement section above).
 Courses of other graduate engineering programs at the University of Michigan can be used if approved by the Ph.D. program committee.

 The guided study or research courses (ME 600, 601, 602, 699, 791, BENG 600, 699) are allowed in this group, but for not more than 9 credit hours.
-The master’s dissertation courses (ME 699 and BENG 699) may be counted as satisfying a part of the requirement if they have been taken during an earlier master’s program, but cannot be taken by a student already enrolled into the Ph.D. program.
+The master’s thesis courses (ME 699 and BENG 699) may be counted as satisfying a part of the requirement if they have been taken during an earlier master’s program, but cannot be taken by a student already enrolled into the Ph.D. program.

 A least two courses (6 credit hours) must belong to the same narrow field of studies (presumably the field of the student’s research work).